Having Surgery at Brookwood Baptist Medical Center?

 The Night Before Your Procedure

-For your safety, do not eat or drink anything 8 hours prior to your surgery.
+- For your safety, do not eat or drink anything 8 hours prior to your surgery.
 It is very important that your stomach be completely empty.
-Your surgery may be canceled if you eat or drink anything—this includes water, gum, candy, mints or use
+Your surgery may be canceled if you eat or drink anything—this includes water, gum, candy, mints or use of tobacco products.

-If you are taking daily medications, you will be instructed on which medications to take, if any.
-Consult your doctor in advance if you have any questions about whether you should discontinue any regularly scheduled medications or aspirin prior to
+- If you are taking daily medications, you will be instructed on which medications to take, if any.
+Consult your doctor in advance if you have any questions about whether you should discontinue any regularly scheduled medications or aspirin prior to the procedure.

 The Day of Your Procedure

-REMEMBER—Do not eat or drink anything 8 hours prior to your surgery.
+- REMEMBER—Do not eat or drink anything 8 hours prior to your surgery.
 It is very important that your stomach be completely empty.
-Your surgery may be canceled if you eat or drink anything—this includes water, gum, candy, mints or use of
+Your surgery may be canceled if you eat or drink anything—this includes water, gum, candy, mints or use of tobacco products.

 Procedures Involving Children or Teens